- Day-to-day banking

 Another potential solution to speed up the customs process could be to become authorised economic operator (AEO).
 This trusted trader status could potentially give compliant operators quicker, cheaper and easier route through customs regulation.
 HMRC regulate this accreditation in the UK and whilst this could be a good solution it is not a short term fix as the application takes time to complete and can take a number of months to receive approval.
 That said in the medium to long term, it could be the solution that speeds up your goods moving through borders.

-Over half (58%) of respondents operating in the UK’s transport and logistics sector are confident of growth over the next three years, whilst positive this is lower than the previous quarter when 76% of businesses were confident of growth.
+Over half (66%) of respondents operating in the UK’s transport and logistics sector are confident of growth over the next three years, whilst positive this is down from 2018 when 76% of businesses were confident of growth.
 Undoubtedly Brexit uncertainties will have had an impact on confidence in the sector.
 That said Europe will continue to be a key trade partner for UK business and the transport and logistics will play a critical role in helping UK businesses trade in both Europe and the wider global market.